 The Designated Looked After Children Officer for Reading School is: Mr A Robson, Headmaster

 The Single Point of Contact (SPOC) for Preventing Extremism is: Mr A Robson, Headmaster

 To access the evaluation paper on behaviour and safety, please click here.

 Student Behaviour Policy

-To access the student behaviour policy, please click here.
+To access the student behaviour policy, see the Policies section of this website.

-To access the statement of principles for promoting good behaviour, please click here.
+To access the statement of principles for promoting good behaviour, see the Policies section of this website.

 Please click here to access the document 'What every parent needs to know about radicalisation'.

-To access the Safer Recruitment Policy, please click here
+To access the Safer Recruitment Policy, see the Policies section of this website.

 To access the Reading School's Staff Recruitment Guidance, please click here